Maple Facts & Recipes

 -

-Pure maple syrup is sweeter than sugar and can be substituted 2/3 part syrup to 1 part sugar
+Pure maple syrup is sweeter than sugar and can be substituted 2/3 part syrup to 1 part sugar or to replace white sugar use ¾ cup of maple syrup for every one cup of sugar.

 Production Facts